Sonora Review

 Sonora Review is a biannual graduate student-run literary magazine that was established in the fall of 1980.
 Sonora Review publishes fiction, non-fiction, and poetry, as well as interviews, book reviews, and art.
 Each issue is produced by graduate student volunteers in the Creative Writing Department at the University of Arizona.
 Former staff members include Antonya Nelson, Robert Boswell, Richard Russo, Tony Hoagland, and David Foster Wallace.
 Work originally printed in the Sonora Review has appeared in Best of the West and Best American Poetry, and has won O. Henry Awards and Pushcart Prizes.
-The editor-in-chief is Quentin Parker.
+The editor-in-chief is Hayeon Lee.

-Sonora Review Fiction Contest Winners
+Sonora Review Contest winners

-Each spring, the magazine awards a fiction prize.
+Each spring, the magazine awards a writing prize.
 Outside judges choose the winners, who each receive $1,000 and are published in the magazine.